mikics/gsoc-jupyterbook/submission.md

 \times \mathbf{n}=0\quad \textrm{ on } \partial \Omega
 $$

-and arrive at this weak form:
+and show all the steps to arrive at the final weak form:

 $$
 \begin{align}